 - 1. Setup the job during initialization.
-For example, create the temporary output directory for the job during the initialization of the job.
-Job setup is done by a separate task when the job is in PREP state and after initializing tasks.
-Once the setup task completes, the job will be moved to RUNNING state. - 2.
+For example, create the temporary output directory for the job during the initialization of the job. - 2.
 Cleanup the job after the job completion.
-For example, remove the temporary output directory after the job completion.
-Job cleanup is done by a separate task at the end of the
+For example, remove the temporary output directory after the job completion. - 3.
+Setup the task temporary output. - 4.
+Check whether a task needs a commit.
+This is to avoid the commit procedure if a task does not need commit.